ELISS is a leadership development program that prepares graduate students to collaborate across boundaries for the benefit of society.

-Eligibility: To be considered for an ELISS fellowship, all applicants must:
+To be considered for ELISS, all applicants must:

 - Commit to full participation in all components of the ELISS program

-- Commit to being physically present on applicant’s home campus during the fellowship year.
+- Commit to being physically present on one’s home campus during the program.

-Both U.S. and non–U.S. citizens and students from all disciplines are encouraged to apply.
-Click here for additional information regarding eligibility requirements.
+Both U.S. and non–U.S. citizens and students from all disciplines - including professional degree programs, social and natural science, engineering, humanities, and the arts - are encouraged to apply.

 - Ability to develop and organize projects and people toward positive outcomes

-- Demonstrated initiative to solve problems that affect one’s work place and/or community
+- Takes initiative to solve problems that affect one’s work place and/or community

-- Evidence of academic achievement in scholarship/research and coursework
+- Evidence of high quality scholarship and/or research and coursework

 Commitment to Fellowship Objectives & Opportunities

-- Personal interest in expanding one’s skill–set beyond graduate/professional degree program
+- Personal interest in expanding one’s skill–set beyond one’s graduate or professional degree program

 - Commitment to personal growth resulting from exposure to various views and environments